-Your marriage or civil partnership can take place 29 days after you give notice (sometimes 71 days if either of you is a non-EEA national).
+Your marriage or civil partnership can take place 29 days after you give notice (sometimes 71 days if either of you are subject to immigration control).
 After you have both given your notices, you do not need to remain in England and Wales and may travel abroad again before your ceremony date.

-If you’re a non-EEA/Swiss national, you must have the relevant visa for marriage or civil partnership before entering the UK ideally to give notice and for the ceremony itself.
+If you are subject to immigration control you must have the relevant visa for marriage or civil partnership before entering the UK ideally to give notice and for the ceremony itself.
 If you don’t have indefinite leave to remain or diplomatic immunity, this would usually be:

 - a fiancé visa (for a non-EEA national residing abroad joining an EEA/Swiss partner in the UK or non-EEA/Swiss person with settled status in the UK) or